frostime/sy-run-js/README.md

 The purpose of this plugin is to extend the capabilities of the plugin to the global scope, making it easier for users to develop "micro-plugins" within SiYuan to enhance its functionality.

+> [!TIP]
+> In response to a user's [suggestion](https://github.com/frostime/sy-run-js/issues/13), we have created a [discussion forum](https://github.com/frostime/sy-run-js/discussions) on GitHub for this project.
+We welcome everyone to share their JavaScript code there.

 ## Run a Code Block

 ### Basic Usage